typehaus/metropolis/docs/index.md

 ### Alternatives to Glyphs

 At present, the best bet is the UFO export.
 However, if you want to request glyph, you must raise an issue and add your modified file as an attachment to the issue, rather than a pull request.
-I will only allow PRs to the glpyhs file.
+I will only allow PRs to the glyphs file.

 This will in turn mean someone (likely myself) will need to translate this into an appropriate commit/PR.

----
+<br><hr><br>

 ## Contributing

-Please refer to the [contribution guidelines](./contributing.md) before proceeding with a PR.
+Please refer to these contribution guidelines before proceeding with a PR:

 ### Submitting a Pull Request

-I will only review PRs that are small and isolated and can be easily described and understood within the context of the PR rather than even needing to open it.
+We will only review PRs that are small and isolated and can be easily described and understood within the context of the PR rather than even needing to open it.

 When saving the file for your PR close all other open tabs and leave one remaining with the added/modified glyphs visible.
 This makes it much easier to review PRs.

+### Guidelines

 Please **do**: